What is Probate and Estate Administration?

 Why use DFA Law?

-The team at DFA Law have many years’ experience of dealing with estate administration and our aim is to deal with all matters sympathetically and efficiently.
+The team at DFA Law have many years of experience providing estate administration services and our aim is to deal with all matters sympathetically and efficiently.

 We do not have to be named as executors in a Will to administer the estate.
 If you are an executor who simply needs some guidance, or if you would like us to handle the administration in its entirety, our friendly and knowledgeable team will be able to help you.